lextoumbourou/cm3070-final-project/README.md

 The project comprises of two major parts:

-1. **Web-based Interface** - A web-based interface to support easy and accessible fine-tuning.
+1. **Model Training Scripts** - A series of scripts for training models and demonstrating the problem of domain shift.
-2. **Model Training Scripts** - A series of scripts for training models and baselining different approachs to support our claims.
+2. **Web-based Interface** - A web-based interface to support easy and accessible fine-tuning.

 ## Project Requirements